 Reentry Court

 Reentry Court is for defendants with a moderate to high risk of reoffending.
 If accepted, defendants have their County Jail prison sentences suspended and they are instead placed on probation.
 Reentry Court defendants spend 12 – 18 months in the program.
 Each defendant must complete the Adult Day Reporting Center (ADRC) program through the Probation Department.
 After graduation from ADRC, they are monitored by the Reentry Court for several more months prior to graduating from Reentry Court.
-Upon a successful graduation, the suspended sentence is removed and their probation period is reduced if they have paid off all owed victim restitution.
+Upon a successful graduation, the conviction is dismissed and probation is terminated, absent some other agreement or if offender still owes victim restitution.